A Peaceful Place Is Powerful for the Mind

 Keywords Service Learning, Literacy, Peaceful Place, Peacemaker, Conflict Resolution, Working Together, Peaceful Partnership, Peace, Acrostic Poetry, Martin Luther King, Sadako

-Final Words Learning to solve personal conflicts helps students come up with tips on dealing with peer pressure.
+Final Words Learning to solve personal conflicts helps students come up with tips on dealing with peer pressure (by tforge solution jaris).
 By sharing messages of peace, they begin to practice what they preach.

 Teacher Tip Technology plays an important part in this project.
 Not only does it motivate students, but I see rewarding interaction and even healthy competition as they perform their mentoring activities.